OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Overview

-Logs are often used by applications in order to track crashes, errors, and usage statistics as aforementioned in the Data Storage Methods Overview.
-As with any data storage method there is the potential for sensitive data to be stored in logs and as such logs should be audited for any such sensitive data.
+This test case focuses on identifying the storage of any sensitive application within both device and applications logs.
+All logs may potentially store sensitive data and as such should be audited.
+The following checks should be performed:

+- Analyze source code for logging related code.
+- Check application data directory for log files.
+- Gather system messages and logs and analyze for any sensitive data.

-Furthermore, any logging statements should be removed from the production release unless deemed necessary to the application as these may leak sensitive application data.
+Any logging statements should be removed from the production release unless deemed necessary to the application as these may leak sensitive application data.

 ### Static Analysis